Board of Governors

 For more information regarding Board meetings (times, dates and venues) please click here.

-Please click here to view the attendance register for 2021-2022.
+Please click here to view the attendance register for 2022-2023.

-Please click here to view the Meetings Schedule for 2022-2023.
+Please click here to view the Meetings Schedule for 2023-2024.

-Please click here to view the Remuneration Committee Annual Report for 2021-2022.
+Please click here to view the Remuneration Committee Annual Report for 2022-2023.

 At Exeter College we are passionate about shaping the education and future of our students and creating life-long opportunities for all who learn and work with us.
 Becoming a governor at Exeter College will give you the opportunity to use your knowledge, experience and skills to determine strategy and policy to drive our ambition to be an exceptional post-16 education provider.
 Our governors provide support and challenge to ensure that we create a positive environment to enable our learners to become the best they can be and that we also meet the needs of our local employers and communities.
-We guarantee that being a governor at our outstanding and inspirational college will be personally rewarding and will change lives.
+We guarantee that being a governor at our outstanding and inspirational College will be personally rewarding and will change lives.

 We welcome expressions of interest to join our Board from ambitious and committed members of the community who want to make a difference.
 We value and promote equality and diversity and appointments are made on merit, taking account of the need to fill any identified skills gaps.